vishwanreddy/Healthcare-Data-Analysis-using-Power-BI/README.md

 - If connecting to on-premises DBs, configure an On-premises data gateway in Power BI Service for scheduled refreshes.
 - Enable incremental refresh for large fact tables (requires Power BI Pro / Premium and date fields).

-Schedule:
-- For frequently updated data, set up a scheduled refresh in Power BI Service (daily/hourly depending on license and gateway).

 ---

 ## Deployment & sharing